Krishnakumar-Pugazhenthi/VSD-RTL-Design-SKY130/README.md

 # VSD-RTL-Design-SKY130
 #  RTL Design using Verilog with    SKY130

+## Table of Contents

+ - Introduction to Verilog RTL Design and Synthesis.
+ - Timing libs, Hierarchy versus flat synthesis and efficient flop styles.
+ - Combinational and Sequential Optimisations.
+ - Gate level Synthesis,Synthesis simulation mismatch.
+ - If, Case, For loop, For Generate

-## Introduction to Verilog RTL Design and Synthesis
+## *Introduction to Verilog RTL Design and Synthesis*

 **SIMULATION**
 Simulator -->The output is evaluated for change in Input.